PIM-GPT: A Hybrid Process-in-Memory Accelerator for Autoregressive Transformers: Background and Motivation

 \subsection{Motivation}

-As shown in Figure \ref{fig1}, the computation primitive of GPT has low ops/parameter ratio and is memory-bounded since it processes and generates a single token at one time.
-Compared to computation-bounded models, the sequential feature of decoder cannot utilize parallel processing cores in GPU efficiently, particularly for inference tasks without batching.
-Recently, several Transformer accelerators have been proposed.
-Most of them mainly focus on the acceleration of matrix-matrix multiplication in encoder rather than the end-to-end model acceleration \cite{ham20203}\cite{ham2021elsa}\cite{jang2019mnnfast}\cite{zadeh2020gobo}\cite{wang2023cta}\cite{dass2023vitality}\cite{you2023vitcod}.
-Only few considers GPT inference \cite{wang2021spatten}\cite{hong2022dfx}\cite{zhou2022transpim}.
-However, the use of HBM to increase memory bandwidth in these studies is expensive for edge inference applications.
+Throughput-optimized processors like GPUs do not effectively accelerate autoregressive token generation due to the memory-bounded and sequential feature of decoders, particularly for inference tasks without batching.
+These architectures suffer from intensive data transfer of large weight matrices, where the off-die data movement and DRAM interface have a significant energy consumption overhead \cite{keckler2011gpus}\cite{o2017fine}.
+Earlier PIM implementations focus on VMM acceleration in neural networks.
+But inter-layer functions in GPT such as LayerNorm and Residual can contribute $\sim10\%$ of total latency \cite{hong2022dfx}.
+Hence, efficient end-to-end PIM acceleration of GPT inference is of high interest.

-PIM is a promising approach to relieve the memory bottleneck by storing matrix and performing computation in memory.
-However, at the hardware level, non-VMM operations are better performed in another chip to achieve efficient end-to-end GPT acceleration.
-At the software level, efficient workload distribution and dataflow management are required to fully exploit the advantage of PIM.
-The proposed PIM-GPT is such an end-to-end GPT accelerator with practical considerations in hardware implementation.
+PIM is a promising approach to relieve the memory bottleneck by storing matrix and performing VMM in memory.
+With weight matrices stationary in memory, only the input and output vectors will be transferred though the DRAM interface.
+Hence, the memory access complexity can be reduced from $\mathcal{O}(n^2)$ to $\mathcal{O}(n)$.
+Considering the high costs of adding logic to DRAM, it is more efficient to execute non-data intensive operations in a separate chip to achieve efficient end-to-end GPT acceleration.
+Besides hardware architecture advances, efficient workload distribution and dataflow management are required to fully exploit the high internal bandwidth of PIM.
+The proposed PIM-GPT is an end-to-end GPT accelerator with practical considerations in hardware implementation.